 We also observe more subtle human behavioral phenomena beyond the scope of the Bayesian program induction model's capabilities (Fig. 23).
 Although incorporating more inductive biases into our existing Bayesian program induction model is possible through expanding the grammar to have more complex rules or through designing specialized likelihood functions that model correlations between tokens, such efforts involve potentially endless hand engineering to capture every nuance of human behavior.
-Instead, we demonstrate an alternative approach based on Generative Neuro-Symbolic (GNS) modeling that allows us to bootstrap the success of the Bayesian model and maintain flexible, explicit part composition while capturing additional behavioral nuances in a data-driven way.
+One approach to avoid extensive engineering would be to add additional hierarchy to the Bayesian model, allowing it to cache and reuse sub-programs across sets of concepts (e.g. Tian, Ellis, Kryven, & Tenenbaum, 2020; Zhao, Bramley, & Lucas, 2022), with the potential to capture additional patterns in the human data while maintaining a purely symbolic model.
+An alternative approach, which we explored here through Generative Neuro-Symbolic (GNS) modeling, adds neural network components rather than additional hierarchy to increase modeling power.
+GNS allows us to bootstrap the success of the Bayesian model and maintain explicit part composition while capturing additional behavioral nuances in a data-driven way.
 The resulting GNS model outperforms the Bayesian program induction model in terms of log-likelihood of generated human exemplars.
 GNS also helps to capture key behavioral phenomena missed by the Bayesian model, such as the "complete-the-pattern" bias that violates common likelihood assumptions used in Bayesian models of concept learning.

-Although standard deep neural network models have difficulty with compositional generalization (Fodor & Pylyshyn, 1988; Marcus, 2003; Lake et al., 2017; Lake & Baroni, 2018), we show that a hybrid approach, with a symbolic control flow that calls neural sub-routines to generate parts and their relations, can successfully model few-shot compositional learning and capture patterns of behavior missed by the Bayesian induction model.
-Although the current GNS model is an important step forward, it relies on the Bayesian model and other synthetic generators for training data, and as result, it may include some of the same biases and shortcomings of these parametric distributions.
-In future work, we would like to scale up the human experiment to provide enough training data directly probing the complete-the-pattern type inductive biases such that we can learn a GNS model more directly from human behavior.
+Although standard deep neural network models have difficulty with compositional generalization (Fodor & Pylyshyn, 1988; Lake & Baroni,

+2018; Lake et al., 2017; Marcus, 2003), we show that a hybrid approach, with a symbolic control flow that calls neural sub-routines to generate parts and their relations, can successfully model few-shot compositional learning and capture patterns of behavior missed by the Bayesian induction model.
+Although the current GNS model is a step forward, it relies on the Bayesian model and other synthetic generators for training data, and as result, it may include some of the same biases and shortcomings.
+In future work, we would like to scale up the human experiment to provide more training data that we can learn a GNS model more directly from human behavior.
 The current dataset includes only 155 trials in total, which is insufficient to train the neural network components considered in this article.